-On September 2, 2005 the Company received a comment letter from the Securities and Exchange Commission (the "SEC") concerning its Form SB-2 which was filed with the SEC by the Company on August 2, 2005.
-The Company's consolidated financial statements for the year ended January 31, 2005 and the three and six months ended April 30 and July 31, 2005 included in Amendment No. 1 to Form SB-2 filed on October 28, 2005 were restated in response to certain SEC comments.
+On November 28, 2005 the Company received a comment letter from the Securities and Exchange Commission (the "SEC") concerning its Amendment No. 1 to Form SB-2 which was filed with the SEC by the Company on October 28, 2005.
+The Company's consolidated financial statements for the year ended January 31, 2005 and the six months ended July 31, 2005, which were incorporated into Amendment No. 1 to Form SB-2, are being restated in response to certain of the SEC comments.
+The Company intends to file amended annual and quarterly reports for periods ended January 31, 2005 and July 31, 2005 as soon as practical.